engrron30/How-to-UBUS/README.md

     sudo apt update
     sudo apt install -y build-essential git libjson-c-dev libblobmsg-json-dev pkg-config

-Instead of manually pasting these commands on your terminal, you may use the shell script in this repo:
+__[RECOMMENDED]__ Instead of manually pasting these commands on your terminal, you may use the shell script in this repo:

     ./Scripts/01_install-dependencies.sh